mimblewimble/grin-rfcs/text/0000-slatepack.md

   - If Tor is not successful, the transaction process automatically falls back to using an encrypted copy and pastable `SlatePack Message` string to complete the transaction asynchronously

 3. _The asynchronous method by default is now a copy and pastable `SlatePack Message` string instead of a file_
-  - `SlatePack Message` strings are armored and encrypted by default
-  - A `SlatePack Message` string could also be represented/stored/transported as a file but this may not necessarily be supported in all wallets and services as file support is an optional extension of the default SlatePack standard
+  - `SlatePack Message` is an ascii-armor string that supports encryption of its payload with a `SlatePack Address`
+    - An encrypted `SlatePack Message` is not meaningfully larger than a plain text `SlatePack Message` with regard to transportability as proposed here

 4. _The difference between synchronous and asynchronous transaction methods is abstracted away from the end user with the SlatePack standard_
   - `grin-wallet send -d SlatePackAddress 1.337` will first try to send the Grin synchronously via Tor to the `SlatePack Address`
   - If that fails it will fall back to outputting an armored encrypted `SlatePack Message` string for manual copy and paste transport
+  - Example `SlatePack Address`: `slatepack1p4fuklglxqsgg602hu4c4jl4aunu5tynyf4lkg96ezh3jefzpy6swshp5x`

 5. _Asynchronous transactions are now encrypted by default by knowing the `SlatePack Address` of your counterparty(s)_
   - If a counterparty is unwilling or unable to provide a `SlatePack Address`, a plain text `SlatePack Message` can still be exchanged
-  - Example `SlatePack Address`: `grin1p4fuklglxqsgg602hu4c4jl4aunu5tynyf4lkg96ezh3jefzpy6swshp5x`

 6. _Sending a mobile Grin transaction should be as easy as scanning a simple QR encoded from a bech32 `SlatePack Address`_
   - Or as easy as pasting the `SlatePack Address` of your counterparty into your wallet for any other device
-  - Or in the worst case, if Tor is not working or blocked for one of the parties, as easy as copying and pasting a couple of `SlatePack Message` strings with a counterparty in an alternative communication channel (email, forum, social media, instant messenger, generic web text box, carrier pigeon etc.)
+  - Or if Tor is not accessible, or the receiving party is not online, as easy as copying and pasting a couple of `SlatePack Message` strings with a counterparty in an alternative communication channel (email, forum, social media, instant messenger, generic web text box, carrier pigeon etc.)

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation